tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   The highest good is like water.
 -   Water’s goodness benefits all those exist without complaining,
--   residing where everyone deems evil,
+-   residing where all deem evil,
 -   thus it is close to the Dao.
 -
 -   Live virtuously on Earth,